CANFLUX/FFP_Overlay/README.md

 ### macOS/Linux setup

-This assumes you have Biomet.Net in "/home/"
+This assumes you have FFP_Overlay in "/home/"

 1. cd /home/FFP_Overlay/